Last updated: 24 May 2018

 We are happy for you to search for content on our website by using our search function.
 We make use of Google’s service for this purpose.

-Generally speaking, no data will be sent to the search engine provider (Google) if the official web pages of our enterprise in which “Google Custom Search” is integrated are visited.
+Generally speaking, no data will be sent to the search engine provider (Google) if the official web pages of our organisation in which “Google Custom Search” is integrated are visited.
 Data is only transmitted to Google once the user has activated the Search box, started a full text search and accessed the search results page.
 The user’s data is also transmitted to Google at the same time when using the search function within the search results page.

 Application and use of YouTube